-- select manual partitioning - follow the interactive menus to partition the disks as follows: - if this is an upgrade preserve /data and /home - for systems supporting UEFI (recommended), the first partition should be an EFI boot partition of 1 GB - for systems NOT supporting UEFI, the first partition should be 1GB mounted to /boot - create partitions according to the following table (example partition sizes based on a minimum disk size of 400GB for disk 1 and 1TB for disk 2):
+- select manual partitioning - follow the interactive menus to partition the disks as follows: - if this is an upgrade preserve /data and /home - for systems supporting UEFI (recommended), the first partition should be an EFI boot partition of 2 GB - for systems NOT supporting UEFI, the first partition should be 2GB mounted to /boot - create partitions according to the following table (example partition sizes based on a minimum disk size of 400GB for disk 1 and 1TB for disk 2) - best practice is separate virtual disks for OS/home and data drive.
+Data drive should be setup as GPT type if less than 2TB initially.